Different visions of the future: visions of life and visions of death;

-Thee basic themes: anticipation of future big problems; on the eternal struggle between good and evil; fears of contemporary society; fear of the different, the alien; apocalyptic scenarios as a consequence of the artificial, the natural human; and dystopias.
+anticipations of next big problems; the eternal combat between good and evil; the fears of contemporary societies; the fear of the different; "the alien that is in us"; apocalyptic scenarios as a consequence of the artificial, the natural human; and dystopias, the negative utopias.

 2001: A SPACE ODYSSEY